gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 ```

 **Unpinned** (`flask>=2.0`) is the most dangerous - you get whatever version is latest, which could be compromised.
 Your
-builds aren't reproducible and you have no way to detect tampering.
+builds are not reproducible and you have no way to detect tampering.

 **Version pinned** (`flask==3.1.1`) is better - you get the exact version you tested with.
-But there's no integrity
+But there is no integrity
 check.
 If an attacker compromises the maintainer's account and publishes a new backdoored artifact for the same version
-(e.g., a wheel targeting a platform that wasn't previously uploaded), you'd install it without knowing.
+(e.g., a wheel targeting a platform that was not previously uploaded), you would install it without knowing.

 ```mermaid
 sequenceDiagram